 Funds are transferred on a monthly basis.
 However, a collateral-posting mechanism comes into effect if the monthly remittance condition is deemed not to be satisfied (see condition below).
-Following a breach of the monthly remittance condition, VWL may continue to commingle collections with their own funds provided they advance expected collections including 5% of prepayments for the following monthly period to the issuer's collection account.
+Following a breach of the monthly remittance condition, VWL may continue to commingle collections with their own funds provided they advance expected collections including 5% of prepayments for the following monthly period tothe issuer's collection account.
 On any payment date, VWL may net its obligation to pay the actual collections to the issuer's account with its claim for repayment of the collateral posted.

-On any of the following events, the monthly remittance condition is deemed not to be satisfied.
+On any of the Following Events, the Monthly remittance Condition is Deemed not to be Satisfied:

-- VWB is no longer rated at least 'BBB' or 'F2' by Fitch. - In the chain of holdings between VWB and VWL either (i) any profit and loss sharing agreement between any two companies in such a chain is no longer in place; (ii) any company in such a chain is not branded Volkswagen; or (iii) VWB directly or indirectly holds less than 75% of the share of VWL.
+- VWB is no longer rated at least 'BBB' or 'F2' by Fitch; or - in the chain of holdings between VWB and VWL either (i) any profit and loss sharing agreement between any two companies in such a chain is no longer in place; (ii) any company in such a chain is not branded Volkswagen; or (iii) VWB directly or indirectly holds less than 75% of the share of VWL.